beKoool/mini-lang-quiz/README.md

 2. Scan the QR Code:
 - The command will open a browser window and display a QR code in the terminal.
 - Use the Expo Go app on your physical mobile device (iOS/Android) to scan the QR code.
 - Alternatively, press w to open the app in a web browser, a to run on Android emulator, or i to run on iOS simulator (if set up).

+## OUTPUT

+You can download the `Mini-Lang-Quiz.apk` file from `OUTPUT/` to have a hands-on experience of Mini Language Quiz game.

 ## 💡 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.